envoyproxy/gateway/site/content/en/v1.0.1/user/extensibility/envoy-patch-policy.md

 }]'
 ```

-* Lets test it out by specifying a path apart from `/get`
+* Test it out by specifying a path apart from `/get`

 ```
 $ curl --header "Host: www.example.com" http://localhost:8888/find